turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 Create a GitHub gist to answer these questions in as much detail as possible.
 Imagine someone is asking these questions in an interview (these are popular interview questions).

+* What is a "data model", and how does it relate to the DOM in a front-end application?
 * What is a "framework?"
 And how does it differ from a "library?"
 * Why should we consider using a framework over vanilla JS like you have been doing in mods 1 and 2?
 * What is a "component" in React?
 Why is it useful to have components?